Cosmic neutrino background: Prospects for the direct detection

 Confirmation of the existence of these relic neutrinos may only be possible by directly detecting them using experiments on Earth.
 This will be difficult as the neutrinos which make up the CνB are non-relativistic, in addition to interacting only weakly with normal matter, and so any effect they have in a detector will be hard to identify.
 The neutrino interactions that are measured in current particle detectors are all with neutrinos newly created in the Sun, nuclear reactors, weapons, particle accelerators, cosmic ray collisions, and supernovas.
 Even among those, only the neutrinos with the highest kinetic energies are feasibly detectable.
-It is something of a "lose-lose" situation: The lower a neutrino's kinetic energy, the lower its probability of interacting with matter, and the even slighter, less noticeable, the matter's response will be even if some rare event were to occur.
+It is something of a "lose-lose" situation: The lower a neutrino's kinetic energy, the lower its probability of interacting with matter, and so then the even slighter, less noticeable will be the matter's response, even if some rare event were to occur.

 One proposed method of direct detection of the CνB is to use the capture of cosmic relic neutrinos on tritium i.e. ^{3}H, leading to an induced form of beta decay.